MeanFlowSE: one-step generative speech enhancement via conditional mean flow: Experiments

 \section{Experiments}

-We evaluate on the VoiceBank–DEMAND (VB-DMD) corpus at 16 kHz using the standard train/validation/test splits, where validation speakers are held out and both test speakers and SNRs remain unseen~\cite{vb_demand1,vb_demand2}.
-All systems operate in the STFT domain with a Hann window and centered frames; waveforms are peak-normalized by the noisy signal, and complex spectra are mapped to $|z|^{0.5}\exp(j\angle z)$ and scaled by $0.15$.
+We evaluate on the VoiceBank-DEMAND (VB-DMD) corpus at 16\,kHz using the standard splits, where validation speakers are held out and both test speakers and SNRs remain unseen~\cite{vb_demand1,vb_demand2}.
+All systems share the same STFT front end (Hann window, centered frames) and waveform normalization: signals are peak-normalized by the noisy input, and complex spectra are represented as $|z|^{0.5}\exp(j\angle z)$ with a global scale factor of 0.15.

-The enhancement network uses an NCSN++ U-Net with self-attention~\cite{ncsnpp,unet,attention}.
-The model input is formed by concatenating $(x_t,y)$ along channels; time conditioning is implemented using Gaussian Fourier embeddings of primary time $t$ and span $\Delta=t-r$, and the head predicts a single complex vector field.
-The training objective combines two components: an instantaneous branch that matches the closed-form target when $\Delta=0$ , and a mean-flow branch that fits the finite-interval target with a first-order correction.
-Derivatives are computed via automatic differentiation with a centered finite-difference fallback; a stop-gradient is applied, and per-sample $\ell_2$ clipping is employed to stabilize the Jacobian term.
-Optimization adopts Adam at $10^{-4}$~\cite{adam}, exponential moving average $0.999$, and gradient clipping $1.0$; we train with distributed data parallelism on four V100 devices and use EMA weights for validation.
-A short curriculum warms the mean-branch weight to $0.25$, anneals the span-sampling exponent from $8$ to $1$, and injects $r=t$ in ten percent of batches.
+Our enhancement network is based on NCSN++ with self-attention~\cite{ncsnpp,unet,attention}.
+We concatenate $(x_t,y)$ along the channel dimension and condition the model on Gaussian Fourier features of $t$ and $\Delta=t-r$, enabling it to predict a complex-valued vector field.
+Training minimizes the MeanFlowSE loss in Eq.~\eqref{eq:lmfse} by mixing diagonal samples ($\Delta=0$) and off-diagonal samples ($\Delta>0$) drawn from the dual path in Eqs.~\eqref{eq:mu_method}--\eqref{eq:sigma_method}.
+We train with Adam~\cite{adam} using a learning rate of $10^{-4}$, an exponential moving average (EMA) decay of 0.999, and gradient clipping at 1.0.
+To stabilize training, we adopt curriculum learning: we first train on instantaneous velocity, then gradually increase the weight of the average-velocity objective.